mfreimueller/mfreimueller/README.md

 Besides teaching, I'm interested in programming languages, paradigms and concepts, the philosophy of (programming languages|information|technology) and software engineering in general.

-The projects on GitHub profile are both teaching and research/study related.
+The projects on my GitHub profile are both teaching and research/study related.
 I'm currently looking for a way to structure the content to differentiate between both, without needing to resort to a second account.

 # Projects